 City of Lakes Youth Hockey's main goal is to offer a fun, affordable and competitive youth hockey program for boys and girls who live or go to school in Minneapolis north of Interstate 94/394.

-Ages – we have programs for kids from 4-13.
+Ages – we have co-ed programs for kids from 4-13.
 Our travel teams range from ages 9 - 13 that compete in metro-wide leagues and statewide tournaments.

 Open to kids of many athletic abilities - the Titans field travel teams at the B and C levels.
 There's a good chance that any kid who loves hockey can play with us.
-As we grow, we will look to field teams at the A level.
+As we continue to grow, we will look to field teams at the A level.

 Season - practices begin in late September/early October.
 Game play for travel teams begins typically in November/December and ends in late February.

 Where do we skate? - Our main arenas are Northeast Ice Arena and Augsburg Ice Arena in Minneapolis.
 Additionally, we have some ice time at West Side Arena in St. Paul, which we try to use only for older skaters.
 We skate outdoors at Minneapolis parks when weather permits.
-Road games can be across the metro area, and tournaments can be across the states on Minnesota and Wisconsin.
+Road games can be across the metro area, and tournaments can be across Minnesota and Wisconsin.

-How often do we skate? – mini mites (ages 4-6) can expect 1-2 times a week, mites (7-8) can expect 2-3 times a week, squirts (9-10) can expect 3-4 times a week, and peewees (11-12) can expect 4 times a week.
+How often do we skate? – mini mites (ages 4-6) can expect 1-2 times a week, mites (7-8) can expect 2-3 times a week, squirts (9-10) can expect 3-4 times a week, and peewees (11-12) can expect 4+ times a week.
 This can vary from week to week, and the weather can affect how much outdoor ice we have.